shubhamkale119/Multi-Container-Application-Deployment/README.md

 ## 3. Deployment Strategy

 ### Local Development: Docker Compose

 For local development, we use Docker Compose to run all the containers on a single network, enabling communication between the frontend, backend, and database.

-* Frontend connects to the backend API.
+- Frontend connects to the backend API.
-* Backend interacts with the database.
+- Backend interacts with the database.

 ### Production: Kubernetes

 In a production environment, the application is deployed to a Kubernetes cluster (Minikube) with services managed via Kubernetes deployment manifests.

 ## 4. Docker Compose Configuration

-In the root directory of the project, create a docker-compose.yml file.
-This file will define the services for Frontend, Backend, and Database, and will ensure they are networked together.
+In the root directory of the project, create a `docker-compose.yml` file.
+This file defines the services for Frontend, Backend, and Database, ensuring they are networked together.

 ### Directory Structure:
 ```bash